 17. Modality to opt for Ph.D.
-Programme:
+Programme

-- 17.1 (i) Those students securing CGPA \ge 8.5 after completing the third semester are eligible to opt for the Ph.
-D. programme. - (ii) Maximum limit of 20% students of the sanctioned strength of the programme can be selected for the Ph.D. programme subject to 17.1(i). - (iii) A student, who has already been selected for Ph.D. programme, as per the selection mechanism given in Appendix-VIII, but fails to maintain a CGPA \geq 8.5 after the 4th Semester, will not be permitted for enrollment into Ph.D. programme. - 17.2 An additional financial incentive of Rs.
-4,000/- per month for the first two years of theprogramme would be provided to the students only after their successful registration into the Ph.D. programme.
-The rules in detail are stated in Appendix IX.
+- 17.1 (i) Those students securing CGPA \geq 8.5 after completing their third semester are eligible to opt for the Ph.D.
+Programme. - ii) Maximum limit of 30% students of the sanctioned strength of the programme can be selected for the Ph.D. programme subject to 17.1(i). - (iii) A student, who has already been selected for Ph.D. programme, as per the selection mechanism given in Appendix-IX, but fails to maintain a $CGPA \ge 8.5$ after the 4th Semester, will not be permitted for enrolment into Ph.D. programme. - 17.2 An additional financial incentive of Rs.
+5,000/- per month for the first two years of the programme would be provided to the students only after their successful registration into the Ph.D.Programme. - 17.3 The rules in detail are stated in Appendix IX.